andrei-stoica26/henna/README.md

 ### volcanoPlot

-This function creates a volcano plot for a data frame with a log column and a p-value column.
+If the Bioconductor dependency [EnhancedVolcano](https://bioconductor.org/packages/release/bioc/html/EnhancedVolcano.html) (not installed automatically with `henna`) is available, this function can be used to create a volcano plot for a data frame with a log column and a p-value column.
 The gene names must be provided as row names.

 Users can input labeled genes in two ways: